-To undo a larger range of revisions, you can use the Merge dialog.
+If you want to enter revision numbers as a list, you can use the Merge dialog.
 The previous method uses merging behind the scenes; this method uses it explicitly.

-- 1. In your working copy select TortoiseSVN $\rightarrow$ Merge. - 2.
-In the From: field enter the full folder URL of the branch or tag containing the changes you want to revert in your working copy.
-This should come up as the default URL. - 3.
-In the From Revision field enter the revision number that you are currently at.
-If you are sure there is noone else making changes, you can use the HEAD revision. - 4. make sure the Use "From:" URL checkbox is checked.
+- 1. In your working copy select TortoiseSVN \rightarrow Merge. - 2.
+In the Merge Type dialog select Merge a range of revisions. - 3.
+In the From: field enter the full repository URL of your working copy folder.
+This should come up as the default URL.

-- 5. In the To Revision field enter the revision number that you want to revert to, namely the one before the first revision to be reverted. - 6.
-Click OK to complete the merge.
+- 4. In the Revision range to merge field enter the list of revisions to roll back (or use the log dialog to select them as described above). - 5.
+Make sure the Reverse merge checkbox is checked. - 6.
+In the Merge options dialog accept the defaults. - 7.
+Click Merge to complete the merge.

 You have reverted the changes within your working copy.
-Check the results, then commit the changes.
+Check that the results are as expected, then commit the changes.